essyoffpersonal/essyoffpersonal/README.md

 # Essy
 ## Who am I?
   I'm a beginner programmer.
 A _very_ beginner programmer.
 As of writing, I'm working a job at Walmart, and intend to go to school for IT.
 I have a lot of knowledge with computers, none of it formal.
+## What am I doing?
+### What have I done?
+  * Nothing on a grand scale. _Yet._
+### What am I doing _now_?
+  * As of this exact time, updating my README.md page.
+  * More in general, I'm saving up money from my job at Walmart to build a computer from scratch.
+It's going to be very run of the mill, but I don't need much more than that.
+### What will I be doing?
+  * No clue!

 <!--
 **essyoffpersonal/essyoffpersonal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.